kirillrocks/test-api/readme.md

 **Run server**
 npm install -g nodemon

-npm install (in project folder) npm run dev (in project folder)
+npm install (in project folder)

+npm run dev (in project folder)

+apiPort: 8000 (for login, logout and register)
+chatPort: 8080 (for socket.io actions)

 **!important: Before create chat, owner need to be register with domain, than guest can create new chat**